dyv/paxos/README.md

 made, since no Acceptor has accepted a value before in this round.

+Stage 2: Implement a "File System" with Read, Write
+    Implement a Vector of Events each of which is a Paxos Instance Implement Operational Transforms?
+(Is this needed)
+        Add?
+        Remove?
+        Choose all pairs of possible events and decide on what happens Independent Events
+    Idempotent Events
-Stage 2: Implement a "File System" with Read, Write Stage 3: Make more Efficient and Implement multiple files
+Stage 3: Make more Efficient and Implement multiple files